TV advertisements by country: Ireland

 In Ireland, the Broadcasting Authority of Ireland determines the number of adverts on commercial and community TV stations, while the Minister for Communications, Energy and Natural Resources is responsible for the advertising limits of Public Service Broadcasters on TV and Radio, and commercial radio advertising is governed through statute.

-The first television adverts were shown on December 31, 1961.
-But in the early years all were in black-and-white but in the 1970s came in colour television arrived.

-Until 2010 commercial broadcasters were permitted a maximum of 15% advertising time vs. overall broadcast time.
-In 2010, TV3 (now Virgin Media TV) asked for an increase in advertising minutes due to the high level of competition from advertising opt-outs coming into Ireland via satellite and cable pay providers, and also the number of live ITV programmes carried by TV3 (such as The X Factor).
-The BAI agreed to increase the number of ads on commercial TV broadcasts to bring Irish commercial TV channels into line with UK commercial TV channels.
-The Independent Broadcasters of Ireland also lobbied for a similar increase, but the regulator was unable to increase their advertising minutes as these are written into Statue, meaning that any change is the responsibility of the members of the national parliament (The House of the Oireachtas).

 Commercial Broadcasters may not exceed 18% of their broadcast day on advertising and they may only have a maximum of 12 minutes of adverts per hour, except for children's programming where advertising may not exceed 10 minutes per hour (commercial TV broadcasters includes Virgin Media TV).
 Irish community TV channels rarely show advertising; however, they are permitted to show 6 minutes of advertising per hour.

 RTÉ TV and Radio carry a maximum of 9 minutes per hour of advertising, but only an average of 6 minutes of advertising per hour, and the same rules apply to TG4: this amounts to 10% of total broadcast time.
 On television, RTÉ cannot carry advertising on RTÉ News Now and RTÉjr; they do not carry advertising on programming for the under 6s, RnaG or their Digital Radio services.

+History

+Until 2010 commercial broadcasters were permitted a maximum of 15% advertising time vs. overall broadcast time.
+In 2010, TV3 (now Virgin Media TV) asked for an increase in advertising minutes due to the high level of competition from advertising opt-outs coming into Ireland via satellite and cable pay providers, and also the number of live ITV programmes carried by TV3 (such as The X Factor).
+The BAI agreed to increase the number of ads on commercial TV broadcasts to bring Irish commercial TV channels into line with UK commercial TV channels.
+The Independent Broadcasters of Ireland (IBI) and the National Newspapers of Ireland (NNI) opposed this change.
+The IBI argued that there was no demand for an extension of TV advertisements and it would hurt radio broadcasters.
+The NNI argued that the change would give the independent broadcasters an unfair advantage over newspapers.

-To mark World Television Day, on November 21st 2017, a number of old television adverts from the Irish Film Archive were broadcast on RTÉ One following the Six One News and the Nine O'Clock News.
+To mark World Television Day, on November 21, 2017, a number of old television adverts from the Irish Film Archive were broadcast on RTÉ One following the Six One News and the Nine O'Clock News.

+In 2024 more brands advertisements older adverts will be displayed at Irish Film Archive.
+(1961-March 6, 1985) restored on Film.